awslabs/ssosync/README.md

 To obtain your `Identity store ID`, go to the AWS Identity Center console and select settings.
 Under the `Identity Source` section, copy the `Identity store ID`.

-You can customize how Google user's attributes are mapped to AWS users by providing the name of an AWS Parameter containing a custom JSON template;
+You can customize how Google user's attributes are mapped to AWS users by providing a custom JSON template;
 the engine that parses the template supports GoTemplate sintax with:

 - [sprig](https://github.com/Masterminds/sprig) functions